wa8w1r3/land-river/README.md

 # Land River

-Land title registration system using Hyperledger Fabric
+Transparent and semaless land title registration solution, built using Hyperledger Fabric.

 ### This project is a part of Capstone Project - George Brown College